Free home visits

 If you are experiencing hearing loss combined with any of these symptoms, you must seek medical help from your GP.
 If, when evaluated, you need hearing support they will refer you to an audiologist for a full hearing test and future solutions.

 Sometimes hearing loss and balance or dizziness aren't connected, and you might have Meniere's disease.
 This is an ear condition that affects the vestibular system and the inner ear.
 The inner ear and the Corti (part of the cochlea) fill with fluid and become swollen.
-This then leads to dizziness, hearing loss and a feeling of fullness in your ear.
+This then leads to dizziness, hearing loss, and a feeling of fullness in your ear.
 The symptoms, like hearing loss, can range from mild to severe.

-If you are experiencing dizziness and hearing loss, it is important to consult with a healthcare professional to determine the cause and appropriate treatment.
-An audiologist can support you in diagnosing the cause of your hearing loss and/or dizziness and provide effective solutions to help you feel and hear better again.
+If you are experiencing dizziness and hearing loss, it is important to consult with a healthcare professional first to determine the cause and appropriate treatment.
+An audiologist can support you in diagnosing the cause of your hearing loss and provide effective solutions to help you feel and hear better again.

 Maintaining good hearing health will improve your overall mental, health and well-being in the future.
 In some cases, treating the underlying cause of the dizziness, such as an inner ear disorder or hearing loss, can also improve the dizziness.
 In other cases, treatment may include medications or balance therapy to manage the dizziness.

 It is also important to protect your hearing and avoid loud noises whenever possible, as hearing loss can lead to dizziness and other balance issues.
 Wearing earplugs or earmuffs when exposed to loud noises, and avoiding listening to music or other sounds at high volumes, can help to prevent hearing loss and the associated dizziness.